The Internet Has Become A ‘Completely Out-Of-Control Monster,’ Warns Successor Of Man Who Created It

-Nearly 30 years ago a group of scientists at the Swiss physics institution came up with a novel idea to share data and work between themselves across the globe.
-The groundbreaking concept was the brainchild of Sir Tim Berners-Lee whose vision for a “decentralized information management system” eventually gave birth to the world wide web.
+Nearly 30 years ago a group of scientists at a Swiss physics institution came up with a novel idea to share data and work between themselves across the globe.
+The groundbreaking concept was the brainchild of Sir Tim Berners-Lee, whose vision for a “decentralized information management system” eventually gave birth to the world wide web.

 Fast forward three decades and the internet has invaded all corners of the globe and governs all areas of life.
 It has become a power without equal.
 Some have suggested it has become a Frankenstein’s monster which needs to be reined in, and fast